 While a shiny new device can help a host of problems, you may also have other solutions to try before making the investment.
 Here are five signs that you may need a new phone… or not.

-Sign #1: Your screen is cracked
+Sign #1: Cracked phone screen

 A tiny chip is tolerable, but a giant spider web of splintering cracks all the way across your screen is not only deeply annoying but also potentially dangerous.
 The splintered glass may well get into your fingers or your ears.